 Remove road dirt and grease from the exterior of the compressor with a cleaning solvent.
 Before the compressor is disassembled, the following items should be marked to show their relationship when the compressor is assembled.
 Mark both the front and rear end cover in relation to the crankcase.
 Mark the drive end of the crankshaft in relation to the front end cover and the crankcase.
-Mark the cylinder head in relation to the crankcase.
+Mark the cylinder head in relation to the block and the block in relation to the crankcase.
 Mark the base plate or base adapter in relation to the crankcase.